khueue/prolongo/README.md

 ## Todo

- * Clean up the decoder.
-What is and what isn't a value_xxx?
-Extract preds?
  * More validation in decoder?
  * Think about and start to implement encoder.
  * Research exception handling in Prolog.